Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 What Actually Matters in a Running Sock

 A running sock has one job: protect your foot while disappearing inside the shoe.
-When I test socks, I care about four things first: fit, moisture control, seam comfort, and whether the sock matches the run.
+When I compare socks, I care about four things first: fit, moisture control, seam comfort, and whether the sock matches the run.

 Fit Comes First